Schloss Agathenburg -

 As a result, Stockholm experienced a cultural heyday, with artists of all disciplines and from all over the world settling there.

-The Königsmarck sisters, introduced to the court immediately after their arrival, also arouse great interest here.
+The von Königsmarck sisters, introduced at court immediately upon their arrival, also attracted great attention there.

 She devotes herself passionately to the art of poetry, takes composition lessons and sets biblical texts to music.

-She also makes a name for herself as an “event manager” with excellent connections in aristocratic circles, organising legendary parties for the Swedish royal court.
+She also made a name for herself as a well-connected “event manager” within aristocratic circles, organizing legendary celebrations for the Swedish royal court.

-Unfortunately, her carefree years in Sweden came to an end when her older brother died of a fever at the age of 27, the Königsmarck fortune steadily dwindled and finally her mother died.
+Unfortunately, the carefree years in Sweden came to an end when her older brother died of a fever at only 27, the family’s fortune steadily declined, and eventually their mother also passed away.

 Aurora, now 30 years old, decides to return to Hamburg.